Error Handling

 Information

 The AI agent will automatically retry with corrected SQL if possible.
-Repeated failures are logged for system improvement.
+For persistent issues, contact support with the request_id.

 Query Timeout (500)